Emergence of Minimal Circuits for Indirect Object Identification in Attention-Only Transformers: Results and Analysis

 To study how the model utilizes positional information, we train the same model architecture without any positional embeddings.
-The model achieves an accuracy of $\approx70\%$ on the IOI task, putting $\approx67\%$ probability on the correct token, indicating that positional embeddings are not strictly necessary for the model to learn the task, but they do enhance performance.
-Although both the heads trained in this manner exhibit similar attention patterns, they somehow manage to focus on the correct output name present in the dependent clause (see \cref{fig:attention_patterns_ioi_layers_1_heads_2_no_pos}).
-So, despite the absence of explicit positional cues, the model still manages to learn a strategy that allows it to perform the task with reasonable accuracy, likely by relying more heavily on the semantic content of the name embeddings and their contextual relationships.
-However, adding positional embedding improves the model's accuracy to $100\%$ and makes the internals more interpretable.
+The model achieves an accuracy of $\approx70\%$ on the IOI task, with $\approx67\%$ probability on the correct token, indicating that positional embeddings are not strictly necessary for the model to learn the task.
+Unlike the ones with positional embeddings, the heads trained in this manner exhibit similar attention patterns, managing to focus primarily on the correct non-repeated name (see \cref{fig:attention_patterns_ioi_layers_1_heads_2_no_pos}).
+This suggests the model can fall back on purely semantic contextual relationships, though explicit positional cues drastically simplify the optimization landscape, allowing it to reach $100\%$ accuracy and perfectly decouple into additive-contrastive roles.